 Do you have what it takes to win a scholarship?
 Write a scholarship cover letter that will make you stand out from the crowd.

 Questions on how to write a CV?
-Want to share advice on how to prepare different kinds of student CVs (undergraduate student CV or high school student CV)?
+Want to share advice on how to prepare different kinds of student CVs (undergraduate student CV or GCSE student CV)?
 We’d love to hear from you.
 Leave your comment below.